-I refer to red pill enough on this blog that I wanted to post what I know of it for reference and clarification.
+I refer to the term red pill enough on this blog that I wanted to post what I know of it for reference and clarification.
 The term has grown and changed over the years.
 And many will argue about its meaning.
 So I am clarifying here with what it means to me.

 Wikipedia describes the red and blue pills as follows:

 “The red pill and its opposite, the blue pill, are popular culture symbols representing the choice between embracing the sometimes painful truth of reality (red pill) and the blissful ignorance of illusion (blue pill).”

 From what I understand, originally the term came from the pick up and seduction communities and had specifically to do with the nature of women.
 It came from the observations from men that if you followed the accepted wisdom on how to attract and seduce women, you would likely end up getting used or ignored.
 But if you watched women’s behavior and observed how they acted instead of listening to what they said, you would find predictable and replicable patterns.
 You could behave in certain ways and elicit the response you wanted.

 Men found that practically doing the opposite of what women wanted and demanded would get a positive reaction.
 Women appeared to behave in completely contradictory was to what they claimed to want.

 This was shocking to many men because it contradicted what they had been taught their whole lives.
 They had internalized a set of behaviors that were “supposed” to result in success.
 Being nice, doting, coddling, accommodating created more distance and resentment.
 Acting like an “asshole who didn’t care” brought the women to them like moths to light.
 The question next was why?